quat1024/hoppers/NOTES.md

 The easy way is to hardcode en_US lang entries with `LanguageRegistry.addName`.
 Pass in a Block or Item as the first parameter and the English name of the thing as the second parameter.
 Done.
 To support multiple languages, call `LanguageRegistry.instance().addNameForObject()` with the language identifier in the middle parameter.

 The moderately more difficult way is to use `LanguageRegistry.instance().loadLocalization`.
 This takes the name of a file to load with `Class.getResource` + the language identifier that the file is for, and feeds it to a java `Properties` instance.
 The third parameter controls whether it goes to the familiar key-value `.properties` parser (false) or the XML based one (true).
 Make sure to call `Block#setName` to configure a language key.
+Don't forget to include a leading slash on the argument fed to `Class.getResource`.

 Make sure to capitalize the second half of language identifiers (en_US, not en_us).
 The lowercasening didn't happen yet.